typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-useless-empty-export.md

+# `no-useless-empty-export`

-# Disallow empty exports that don't change anything in a module file (`no-useless-empty-export`)
+Disallow empty exports that don't change anything in a module file.

 ## Rule Details